awused/wallpapers/README.md

 `cargo install --git https://github.com/awused/wallpapers --locked`

-OpenCL may require additional packages depending on GPU vendor.
-Install with `--no-default-features --features x11` to disable opencl support while keeping x11 if there are problems.

 Install with `--features windows-quiet` on Windows to avoid spawning a visible console Window.
 Note that this will also disable stdout.

 Fill in wallpapers.toml and copy it to your choice of /usr/local/etc/wallpapers.toml, /usr/etc/wallpapers.toml, or $HOME/.wallpapers.toml.
 On Windows it's easiest to just drop it into the same directory as the executable.